auliakhalqillah/Titanic_Analysis/README.md

 Specificity (Negative Rate): 85.61151079136691
 ```

-Percentage score that passengres who actually didn't survived and survived is high enough about 79.37 %.
+Percentage score that passengres who actually didn't survived and survived are high enough about 79.37 %.
 About 74.35 % model is correct to predict the passengers who actually survived and about 85.61 % model predict the passengers who didn't survived.
 The mised classification rate of this model is about 20.62 %.
 That means, this model is good enough to predict passengers who survived or didn't survived.

 # Conclusions
 The most victims of RMS Titanic are: